-Over the last 12 months, the fund invested as much as 20.05% of its net assets in the NBI Global Equity Fund and as much as 13.08% of its net assets in the NBI Corporate Bond Fund.
+Over the last 12 months, the fund invested as much as 19.53% of its net assets in the NBI Global Equity Fund.
 See Risks relating to concentration for a description of those risks.

 - are looking to invest for the short to medium term (at least one year) - are looking for a single investment solution or cannot afford to invest in a wide variety of securities in order to create a fully diversified portfolio - can tolerate a low level of risk.